 The illustration points out which curves should be cut into which parts.

-Lightly draw the curve on the rear piece.
-You will get a nice curve if you bend a thin flexible band of approximately 100 cm length until you get the desired arch and then have a helper trace this curve for you onto the rear piece.
+Lightly draw the curve on the rear panel.
+You will get a nice curve if you bend a thin flexible band of approximately 100 cm length until you get the desired arch and then have a helper trace this curve for you onto the rear panel.

 To mark the curve on the sides and the tray table, use pots of the appropriate size.

 Now cut the wood along the marked curve with a jigsaw.

 There are 4 mm clearance holes in the base plate and the side panels, see illustration.
 Counter-bore these holes so that the screw heads do not protrude later.

 The holes for the legs in the corners of the base plate should have a 6 mm diameter.
 Counter-bore these holes, too.

 In order to later attach the Bedside Crib to the parents’ bed with a Velcro strap, make a slot in the base plate at the front edge (1 cm towards the inside, about 30 × 4 mm).
 Lightly mark the slot in pencil, make several holes with the 4 mm drill until the jigsaw blade fits, and then cut it out with the jigsaw.